IH Bangkok and Chiang Mai CELTA FAQs

 - Only 1 postponement less than 1 month before the course start is permissible.

 - The above also applies to accommodation if we are arranging it for you.
 Please note that once you check in to the accommodation refunds are not available.

-It is also a requirement that you pass at least 3 out of the 4 written assignments in order to pass overall, but assignments which are marked “not to standard” on the first submission may be resubmitted with corrections, so it is extremely rare for trainees to fail this component.
+It is also a requirement that you pass at least 3 out of the 4 written assignments in order to pass overall, but trainees can re-submit any or all of the assignments if they are not up to standard on first submission, so it is extremely rare for trainees to fail this component.
 (Please note that if a candidate’s written English is very poor, this can be grounds for failing an assignment.
 Normally, of course, this problem will have been detected during the selection process unless there has been some ultimately counterproductive effort to defraud.)

-Teaching practice is assessed on a very wide range of criteria (42 of them, to be exact), which will be outlined for trainees at the beginning of the course in their official “CELTA 5” record-keeping booklets.
-The criteria fall into five major categories: lesson planning and use of resources; awareness of the learner; language analysis (i.e. dealing with meaning, form and pronunciation in the classroom); development of learners’ language skills (i.e. reading and writing, listening and speaking); and teaching skills and techniques and general professionalism.
-The criteria are not weighted equally.
-Trainers give more significance to those areas that are more critical to an effective lesson and/or more difficult for a novice teacher to do well will be given more significance.
+Teaching practice is assessed on a very wide range of criteria (42 of them, to be precise), which will be given to trainees at the beginning of the course when they receive their official “CELTA 5” record-keeping booklets.
+The criteria are collected under five headings: lesson planning and use of resources; awareness of the learner; language analysis (i.e. dealing with meaning, form and pronunciation in the classroom); development of learners’ language skills (i.e. reading, listening, speaking and writing); and teaching skills and techniques and general professionalism.
+Not all of the criteria have equal weight.
+Those things that are seen as more critical to an effective lesson and/or more difficult for the novice teacher to do well will be given more significance.